ArunFrey/arunfrey.github.io/research.markdown

 __Academic Publications__:

-Frey, Arun.
-2020. ‘“Cologne Changed Everything”—The Effect of Threatening Events on the Frequency and Distribution of Intergroup Conflict in Germany’. [_European Sociological Review_](https://academic.oup.com/esr/advance-article-abstract/doi/10.1093/esr/jcaa007/5814862).
+‘“Cologne Changed Everything”—The Effect of Threatening Events on the Frequency and Distribution of Intergroup Conflict in Germany’. [_European Sociological Review_](https://academic.oup.com/esr/advance-article-abstract/doi/10.1093/esr/jcaa007/5814862), 2020.